Frankie Yale: Personal life

+Yale cultivated a populist public image as a philanthropic sporting event promoter.
+In a 1927 Brooklyn Daily Times profile, he promoted a charitable boxing card to benefit the building fund of St. Rosalia's Church.

 Soon after the Harvard Inn opened, Yale married Maria Delapia, with whom he had two daughters, Rosa and Isabella.
 They later separated, he married a younger woman called Lucita in 1927 and they had a daughter, Angelina.
 Yale was also noted as a stylish dresser, favoring expensive suits and diamond jewelry.
 One newspaper reporter called him the "Beau Brummell of Brooklyn".
 Yale was also known for generosity toward the less fortunate people in his neighborhood, who often approached him and requested financial assistance.
 After a local delicatessen owner was robbed, Yale replaced his lost cash.
 When a fish peddler lost his cart, Yale gave him $200 with an admonition: "Get a horse, you're too old to walk".
 Yale was dubbed the "Prince of Pals".

 Conversely, Yale was a violent man who did not hesitate to inflict pain on others.
 When angered by his younger brother Angelo, Yale beat him so badly that he wound up in the hospital.
 When two extortionists attempted to shake down the popular hat-check operator of a neighborhood restaurant, Yale battered the two unconscious.
 In May 1920, Yale traveled to Chicago and personally killed longtime gang boss Big Jim Colosimo at the behest of Chicago Outfit friends Torrio and Capone.
 Colosimo was allegedly murdered because he stood in the way of his gang making huge bootlegging profits in Chicago.
 Although suspected by Chicago police, Yale was never officially charged.